567legodude/ShadowLang/README.md

 # ShadowLang
-Custom programming language (Currently unfinished)
+Custom programming syntax (Currently unfinished)

 Below is the name for all parts of the language.